cosmos/ibc-rs/docs/DOC_README.md

 ## How to Build the Docs Locally

-Go to the `docs` directory and run the following commands:
+Go to the `docs` directory and run the following commands.
+You need to have Node >= 16.x and npm >= 8.5 installed.

 ```shell
 cd docs